 14.1.1 Where a team does not supply a scorer, if BOTH teams agree, that ONE scorer can score on their own.

 Where neither team can supply a scorer, BOTH umpires can agree to score the game.
-Otherwise, both teams are to drop a player to score the match i.e., Either both umpires have a scorer or both umpires score
+If the umpires decline to score, both teams must drop a player to score the match i.e., Either both teams have a scorer or both umpires score

 14.2 Both scorers must stand together during the match and agree the score at the end of each quarter.